logdna/logdna-agent-v2/docs/README.md

 By default, the LogDNA agent captures Kubernetes events (and OpenShift events, as well, since OpenShift is built on top of Kubernetes clusters).

-To control whether the LogDNA agent collects Kubernetes events, configure the `LOGDNA_LOG_K8s_EVENTS` environment veriable using on of these two values:
+To control whether the LogDNA agent collects Kubernetes events, configure the `LOGDNA_LOG_K8s_EVENTS` environment variable using on of these two values:

 * `always` - Always capture events
 * `never` - Never capture events